zh250/RevokeSuspiciousCerts/Linux/README.md

 Since Firefox maintains different certificate store for different browser profile (rather than per Linux user for Chrome), you need to do this for every profile under `~/.mozilla/firefox*`.
-In addition, to execute the following command, system may require you execute as root otherwise it will prompt permission denied, And also if you execute bash as sudo, the path `~/.mozilla/firefox*/*.default` should specify as absolute path `/home/XXX/.mozilla/firefox*/*.default` where the `XXX` here must be replaced by your username
+In addition, to execute the following command, system may require you execute as root otherwise it will prompt permission denied.
+And also if you execute bash as sudo, the path `~/.mozilla/firefox*/*.default` should specify as absolute path `/home/XXX/.mozilla/firefox*/*.default` where the `XXX` here must be replaced by your username of the user

 ``` sh
 for profile in `ls -d ~/.mozilla/firefox*/*.default`; do